-The farm at Tully was purchased from the Fay family in 1900 by Colonel William Hall Walker (later Lord Wavertree), a wealthy Scotsman from a famous brewing family.
+The farm at Tully was purchased from the Fay family in 1900 by Colonel William Hall Walker.
+Later Lord Wavertree and a wealthy Scotsman from a famous brewing family.
 Hall Walker became the most successful breeder of the age.
-Between 1906 and 1910 Japanese Gardens were created, devised by Colonel William Hall-Walker and were laid out by Japanese master horticulturist Tassa Eida and his son Minoru.
+Between 1906 and 1910 Japanese Gardens were created, devised by Colonel William Hall-Walker.
+And laid out by Japanese master horticulturist Tassa Eida and his son Minoru.

 The Irish National Stud venue is vast, spanning over 800 acres of Kildare’s finest land.

-The Irish National Stud and Gardens are open Monday to Sunday (including Bank Holidays) 10.00am to 18.00pm. from February until November.
+The Irish National Stud and Gardens are open Monday to Sunday (including Bank Holidays) from 10.00 am to 18.00 pm. from February until November.

 For more information visit: irishnationalstud.ie

-The famous Kildare Village is only 5 minutes drive from The Irish National Stud and Gardens.
-The design of Kildare Village, as individual boutique stores facing an open-air, landscaped pedestrianised boulevard, is inspired by the ambience and scale of the region’s stables and stud farms.
+The famous Kildare Village is only a 5-minute drive from The Irish National Stud and Gardens.
+The design of Kildare Village, as individual boutique stores facing an open-air, landscaped pedestrianized boulevard, is inspired by the ambiance and scale of the region’s stables and stud farms.